dashohoxha/killercoda-scenarios/linux-cli/lesson11/step5.md

    `./while-menu2.sh`{{execute}}

-4. The `until` loop is very similar to the `while` look, but with a negated condition.
+4. The `until` loop is very similar to the `while` loop, but with a negated condition.

    `vim until-count.sh`{{execute}}